paulcollett/vue-dummy/README.md

 # vue-dummy
 Placeholder Images and Dummy Text for Vue.js

-vue-dummy is a wrapper around the https://dummyjs.com/ library to expose the placeholder Images and Dummy Text as a vue directive
+vue-dummy is a wrapper around the https://dummyjs.com/ library to expose placeholder Images and Dummy Text as a vue directive

 ## Usage